symbolfigures/fields/README.md

 This repository is a pipeline that takes scans of drawings and produces animations from them.

 1. Drawings are scanned into the computer and processed into a dataset.
-2. A Generative Adversarial Network (GAN) trains on this dataset and yields a vector space of potential, immitation images.
+2. A generative discriminatory network (a.k.a. generative adversarial network) trains on this dataset and yields a vector space of potential, immitation images.
 3. Animations are produced by generating images along continuous paths within the vector space.

 The code for step 2 is provided in [Brad Klingensmith's course on Udemy](https://www.udemy.com/course/high-resolution-generative-adversarial-networks).
 That code is in turn based on the [ProGAN](https://arxiv.org/abs/1710.10196), [StyleGAN](https://arxiv.org/abs/1812.04948), and [StyleGAN2](https://arxiv.org/abs/1912.04958) papers.
 I've included a pre-trained image generator in this repository, but the code will still be needed to generate images.